Abra19/push-swap/README.md

 In other case, checker must display "KO" followed

 ### To get started
-1. Clone git repo: git clone git@github.com:Abra19/push-swap.git
+1. Clone git repo: `git clone git@github.com:Abra19/push-swap.git`
-2. Compile: make all
+2. Compile: `make all`
-3. Running an executables `./push_swap` and `./checker`  with -help option will show possible ways to run the program
+3. Running an executables `./push_swap` and `./checker`  with `-help` option will show possible ways to run the program
-4. Running with random args:
+4. Running with 30 random args:

    `ARG=`ruby -e "puts (0..30).to_a.shuffle.join(' ')"` && ./push_swap $ARG | ./checker $ARG`